 Program

 Ecocity Focus Lab strives to further the legacy of the Ecocity World Summit as pioneering and open to a wide range of interests and perspectives.
-The hosts should agree that the core themes and concerns of the Ecocity Focus Lab series as laid out in this manual are furthered. *See Appendix A
+The hosts should agree that the core themes and concerns of the Ecocity Focus Lab series as laid out in this manual are furthered.

 Production